 The Bonelli's eagle (scient.
 Hieraaetus fasciatus) is a medium-sized bird of prey, with a wingspan of 145-165cm and a body length of 55-60cm.
 In Crete, it is met quite often, although its population has declined during the last years.

 The body of this bird is dark on its back, with its bottom having white streaks ending in a long, narrow and straight tail.
 The young eagles are orange.
 From a distance, the combination of the white body and the dark wings are characteristic of this species.

 Despite its size, the beautiful Bonelli's eagle is very strong and combative.
 It is famous for its speed, especially when hunting in pairs.
-The Bonelli’s eagle hunts medium-sized birds such as crows, pigeons, partridges and small mammals such as ferrets, rabbits, mice and occasionally lizards.
+The Bonelli’s eagle hunts medium-sized birds such as crows, pigeons, partridges and small mammals such as weasels, rabbits, mice and occasionally lizards.